6903 LLU MAX-E (Enduro) Frame Pivot Bearing (extended Inner)

 Bearing balls are manufactured to a specific grade, which defines its geometric tolerances (or roundness).
 The smaller the number the higher the precision.
 A grade 20 ball for instance is 20/1,000,000" out of round.
 Enduro use Grade 10 for ABEC 3.

-Enduro utilize several types of grease depending on the projected application of the bearing.
+At Enduro they utilize several types of grease depending on the projected application of the bearing.
 They also fill both sides of the bearing for maximum lubrication, unlike industrial bearings which are only single filled.
 Wheel bearings (usually 2RS or LLB suffix) contain a low friction, temperature stable grease, whereas a Frame Pivot Bearings (MAX type) will contain a thicker waterproof marine type grease.

 2RS: Literally means the bearing has Two Rubber Seals.
 There are many types of seals.
 On most other bearings 2RS means that the seal is made from rubber and has one sealing lip rubbing on any flat part of the inner race.
 Enduro’s seals are usually either LLU (usually the MAX type bearings) or LLB (better for hubs).